Cultivating Curiosity

 Research in neuroscience reveals that curiosity has a positive impact on our brain function and development.
 When we are curious, our brain's reward system is activated, which motivates us to learn and explore.
 This leads to increased activity in attention and memory, and the release of dopamine, a neurotransmitter that encourages us to seek out new experiences.

-Additionally, curiosity promotes neuroplasticity, the brain's ability to adapt and change throughout life.
-This process helps create new connections and pathways in the brain, allowing us to grow and evolve as we navigate the world.
+Curiosity also promotes neuroplasticity – the brain’s ability to adapt and change throughout life.
+This process helps create new neural connections and pathways, allowing us to grow and evolve as we navigate the world.

 • Ask open-ended questions and seek out answers with an openness to learning, allowing yourself to explore and discover new possibilities.

-• Practice mindfulness by paying attention to your thoughts, feelings, and bodily sensations, and explore new experiences without judgment or preconception.
+• Practise mindfulness by paying attention to your thoughts, feelings, and bodily sensations, and explore new experiences without judgment or preconception.

 • Explore new interests, and discover topics or activities that invoke a sense of fascination and curiosity, and allow yourself to delve deeper into them.